flash62au/EngineDriver_Home/docs/operation/faq.rst

 I can manually connect to my Server / Railroad, but it never finds it automatically.

 A1.
-One reason can be your router doesnt not support the 'Bonjour' protocol.
+One reason can be your router doesn't not support the 'Bonjour' protocol.
 There is not much you can do if this is the case other than trying a different router.

 A2.
 4.5ghz and 5ghz. <stuff goes here>